 - Storage no longer needed, refer to surplus property manual.

 Loaned and/or Internally Transferred Property

 It is not the intention of the SPR program to discourage lending and/or internal transfer of property.
 It may often be desirable to borrow or reassign property from one unit to another.
 In these instances, it is not necessary to declare the property as surplus.
-However, Property Accounting must be advised (via the Move and Change Accountability Report) of the transfer of any items, which have assigned inventory tag numbers, so that property records may be adjusted.
+However, Property Accounting must be advised (via the Interdepartmental Transfer Form) of the transfer of any items, which have assigned inventory tag numbers, so that property records may be adjusted.

 Disposition of Proceeds from External Sales

-- If no internal buyer can be found, the property will be considered surplus to the University and, consequently, available for sale externally to private individuals or organizations.
-Purchases may be made with Visa, MasterCard, Discover card, personal checks up to $500 and certified or cashiers check for purchases over $500.
+- If no internal buyer can be found and the item cannot be redeployed, the property will be considered surplus to the University and, consequently, available for sale externally to the general public or organizations.
+Purchases may be made with Visa, MasterCard, Discover Card, and certified or cashiers check for purchases over $500.